Azure Dedicated Hosts

 Using Availability Zones and Fault Domains

 You can use both capabilities together to achieve even more fault isolation.
-In this case, you will specify the availability zone and fault domain count in for each host group, assign a fault domain to each of your hosts in the group, and assign an availability zone to each of your VMs
+To use both, specify the availability zone and fault domain count in for each host group, assign a fault domain to each host in the group, then assign an availability zone to each VM.

 The Resource Manager sample template uses zones and fault domains to spread hosts for maximum resiliency in a region.